Three Paper Charms by Shosuke Kita and Seion Yamaguchi translated by M. Owaki and S. Ballard (Shinseken)

 Three Paper Charms is the English translation of Sanmai no Fuda.
 The tale is believed to have originated in either Aomori Prefecture or Saitama Prefecture in the Kanto area.
 Other scholars argue that the original telling of the story can be traced back to Niigata Prefecture.
 Although there are many variations, the core of the story remains the same.

 In the Tohoku region, the title is Kozokko ga Madadaga and was published in English in 2001.
 The story is about a mischievous little boy who is also an apprentice monk.
-As he was always causing trouble, the head monk decides to send the boy on a journey to learn self-discipline.
+As he is always causing trouble, the head monk decides to send the boy on a journey to learn self-discipline.

-The boy woke up in the middle of the night after hearing a strange sound coming from another room.
-As he took a peak, what he saw wasn’t the beautiful girl who greeted him at the door.
-He saw an old hag sharpening a knife and heard say, “How delicious the boy must be!
-He is young, plump and healthy!”
-The boy also heard her saying, “Let’s sharpen the knife, make it as sharp as possible, and then I can chop him up!”
+The boy wakes up in the middle of the night after hearing a strange sound coming from another room.
+As he takes a peek, what he sees isn’t the beautiful girl who greeted him at the door.
+He sees an old hag sharpening a knife and hears her say, “How delicious the boy must be!
+He is young, plump and healthy!
+Let’s sharpen the knife, make it as sharp as possible, and then I can chop him up!”

 The boy then tries to run away but the hag hears him and even though he says that he is just going to the bathroom, the hag ties a rope around him so he won’t be able to escape.
 This is when he remembers the three paper charms the head monk had given him.

 His first wish is for when the hag asks him if he’s done, to have it answer “Not yet”.
-He ties the rope to a pillar in the bathroom then runs away from the house.
+He ties the rope to a pillar in the bathroom and then runs away from the house.
 After a while, the hag realizes she’s been fooled and chases after him.
 As she almost catches up to the boy, he uses the second paper charm and asks it, “Please turn into a big sand mountain”

 Old folktales are timeless.
 It doesn’t matter if you're a child or an adult, they never go out of style.
 You can also enjoy them in all their variations.
 Reading old folktales and picture books can remind you of the child that still lives within you. ~Ernie Hoyt